 The time and materials software outsourcing model involves continual billing for both the time and resources that are needed to implement the project until you decide that you’re satisfied with the results.
 This model has no strict time limits, and constant cooperation and communication between the client and the outsourcing company reduces risks.

-The fixed price model (or fixed budget model) is considered riskier for developers since all risks are on them.
-This model is most favorable for the client, who has the opportunity to defer payment.
+The fixed price model (or fixed budget model or fixed-capacity model) is considered riskier for developers since all risks are on them.
+The fixed bid model is most favorable for the client, who has the opportunity to defer payment.

 When to use the fixed price interaction model: